nginxinc/kubernetes-ingress/examples/custom-resources/transport-server-sni/README.md

         protocol: TCP
 ```

-1. Add a custom port to the NIC pod via the helm chart
+2. Add a custom port to the NGINX Ingress Controller pod with the Helm chart.

 ```yaml
 controller.customPorts: